 Instruction and skill development in interviewing, note-taking, and report writing in the criminal justice context.
 Development of skills to conduct investigations by interviewing witnesses, victims, and suspects properly.
 Organization of information regarding incidents into effective written reports.
 Three lecture hours per week.
-Prerequisite: None
+Prerequisite: CRIJ 1301 or CJSA 1322